No one enjoys getting a cut, burn, or other injury to their skin. Most people like scarring even less.

 Lemon Juice – is considered one of the most effective home scar remedies, probably because of the vitamin C content.

 Massage – can help to soften scars.
 Roll stiff scars several times daily to break down scar tissue and soften the scars.

 Mederma – a topical gel containing a proprietary botanical extract made from onion and allantoin, can be applied to a scar three or four times a day.
 An improvement in the color, texture, appearance, and flexibility of the scar should be noted sometime between eight weeks and six months of treatment.
 This product is available over the counter.
 It works best on newer scars.
 (I like this brand)

 Mint Tea – soak a cloth in a cooled batch of strong mint tea and apply to the healed or scarred tissues three times daily.
-(I purchase all my tea from Mountain Rose Herbs)
+(I have used this mint tea successfully)

 Olive oil – it has high amounts of Vitamin E and K which work in tandem to virtually eliminate scars.
 Rub on the affected area as often as you would like daily.
 (I like this brand)

 Onion extract – Onion, or Allium cepa, is an ingredient in one of the most popular scar gels found in drugstores.
 Onion extract has been found to have anti-inflammatory and antibacterial properties and regulate the formation of collagen.
 (I like this brand)

 Potato Peels – provide moisture and they also have anti-bacterial properties that help in healing.
 Doctors have found that potato peel bandages work better for minor burns than conventional dressings.
 Using a potato peel can reduce the chance of scarring.

 Rose Hip Oil – mix 1 ounce each of rose hip seed oil and essential oils of rose and apply daily to the scar after bathing.
 This should help to improve the appearance of the scar.
 Store the mixture in a dark glass bottle.
 (I like this brand)